blbadger/blbadger.github.io/language-discreteness.md

 Being that we have seen larger models to be more and more capable at accurate input representation, it may next be wondered whether a larger model might be capable of more information transfer between tokens as well.
 Conceptually an arbitrarily large model would be capable of arbitrarily large information transfer between token model elements, but in particular it may be wondered if a somewhat larger version of Llama may be capable of accurate non-self token representation.

 We test this by observing the ability of a model approximately twice the size of what has been used thus far: a 13 billion parameter version of Llama, again quantized to 8 bits per parameter.
-We try the representation gradient descent procedure first using $L^1$ distance, for the input **This is a prompt sentence** we have `作 is a prompt sentence` if we use the information from all except the first token, ie [:, 1:, :] from the first transformer block.
+We try the representation gradient descent procedure first using $L^1$ distance, for the input **This is a prompt sentence** we have ``作 is a prompt sentence`` if we use the information from all except the first token, ie $[:, 1:, :]$ from the first transformer block.

 Likewise, for the 13 billion parameter version of llama when attempting input representation via cosine distance for the input